 4. Huge Earrings

-It’s easy to explain why big earrings were such an iconic part of 80s fashion trend.
-Sure, there was Madonna and Cindi Lauper, but before them, there was the growing Hispanic community in the United States.
+It’s easy to explain why big earrings were such an iconic part of the 80s.
+Every model in 80s fashion pictures had some type of big, bold earrings.
+Sure, there was Madonna and Cyndi Lauper, but before them, there was the growing Hispanic community in the United States.
 The 80s saw them gaining in clout, with their traditional trends slipping into the mainstream.
 80s hoops are still sort of ‘in’ these days, too, as are chandelier-like danglies and other ear accessories that make one go “Ouch!” when seeing just how big and heavy they are.

 5. Fingerless Gloves

 Michael Jackson and Madonna turned fingerless gloves into one of the most popular 80s trends, and they have stuck around ever since.
 They’re edgy, sort of rock and roll and work well with a punk-inspired outfit.
 They are, however, strictly for the young.
 Do not, we repeat, do not attempt to pull off this biker-chic fashion element with a more formal outfit… unless you’re going for that whole ‘Papa, don’t preach’ vibe.